Homeschooling

 Recognizing Signs of Burnout

-According to child development experts, alternatives should be introduced gradually and with patience.
+Evidence from developmental psychology indicates that alternatives should be introduced gradually and with patience.

 Do not hesitate to modify activities based on your child's individual needs and interests.